JankariTech/blog/src/assets/test_cafe_blog.md

 - It is very easy to set up
 - No dependencies (with other libraries)
-- Writing test is easy and with less code
+- Writing tests is easy and with less code
 - Cross-browser testing is made easy
 - Free and Open Source